 Fideicomiso – also known as a Trust.
-Is an instrument in which the deed to a property for a foreigner buying property in Mexico.
+Is an instrument in which the deed to a property for a foreigner buying a property in Mexico.
 It is held by a trust bank.
-It is a requirement for all foreigners purchasing property within Mexico’s restricted zone.
-The trust bank holds the deed to the property with the owner having the rights to enjoy, purchase or sell the property.
+It is a requirement for all foreigners to purchase property within Mexico’s restricted zone.
+The trust bank holds the deed to the property with the owner having the right to enjoy, purchase or sell the property.
 These trusts are for a period of 50 years and are renewable and transferable.

 Fideicomiso Fee – an annual fee charged by the trustee bank to maintain the Fideicomiso or bank trust.

 Fideicomiso Setup Fee – the fee that is charged to set up a bank trust.